-Impairment losses of continuing operations are recognised in profit or loss, except for assets that are previously revalued where the revaluation was taken to other comprehensive income.
+Impairment losses are recognised in profit or loss, except for assets that are previously revalued where the revaluation was taken to other comprehensive income.
 In this case, the impairment is also recognised in other comprehensive income up to the amount of any previous revaluation.